jdylanmc/jdylanmc.github.com/_posts/2015-09-28-setting-up-jekyll.md

 4. Alternatively, scaffold up Jekyll via Jekyll Bootstrap: http://jekyllbootstrap.com/
 5. Push your sample Jekyll boilerplate up to github.
 6. See your site at accountname.github.com
+7. Optionally configure your theme.
+It should be straightforward if you've created websites before.
+8. Optionally configure your DNS provider to point your domain name to your new blog.